-To generate the phase space evolution of different sub-populations we follow the procedure described in~\cite{carvalho2026learning}.
+To generate the phase space evolution of different subpopulations we follow the procedure described in~\cite{carvalho2026learning}.
 We sample particles at $t=0$ according to a desired distribution function and store the phase space evolution of their corresponding density distribution.
-For all simulations in Table~\ref{tab:pic_simulation_parameters} we discretize the phase space $\mathcal{V} = [-0.05,0.05]c\times[-0.05,0.05]c$ over a uniform grid of size $N_v\times N_v = 51\times51$.
+For all simulations in Table~\ref{tab:pic_simulation_parameters} we discretize the phase space $\mathcal{V} = [-0.05,0.05]c\times[-0.05,0.05]c$ over a uniform grid of size $N_v\times N_v = 51\times51$ bins.

 For Sim-3 (Section~\ref{sec:results_K}) we use the exact same train/test distributions as described in~\cite{carvalho2026learning}.
-These correspond to 9 train sub-populations (sample from normal distributions centred at different positions) and 19 test sub-populations (distinct normal distributions, rings, quadrants, etc).
+These correspond to 9 train subpopulations (sampled from normal distributions centred at different positions) and 19 test subpopulations (distinct normal distributions, rings, quadrants, etc).